 - Broad range of potential applications wherever thermosets are used, including coatings, composites, and adhesives

-The technology includes acetoacetylated and methacrylated functionalized lignin resin compositions in addition to methods of making and curing the compositions.
+The technology includes acetoacetylated and methacrylated functionalized lignin resin as well as rigid foam compositions, in addition to methods of making and curing the compositions.

 Inquire about this technology >